launchdarkly/ios-client-sdk/MigrationGuide.md

 ##### `delegate`
 This property was removed.
 See [Replacing LDClient delegate methods](#replacing-ldclient-delegate-methods)
 ##### `start`
-- This method has a new `mobileKey` first parameter.
 - `inputConfig` has changed to `config`.
 - `withUserBuilder` has changed to `user` and its type changed to `LDUser`
 - `completion` was added to get a callback when the SDK has completed starting